crypto-club/mgnts-crypto-club.github.io/README.md

 ## Welcome to MGNTS CRYPTO CLUB

-[We are here to spread Knowledge becase, KNOWLEDGE IS POWER!!!](https://www.reddit.com/r/CryptoCurrency/) Many questions can be answered here!!!
+[KNOWLEDGE IS POWER!!!](https://www.reddit.com/r/CryptoCurrency/) Many questions can be answered here!!!

 [CLICK THE LINK FOR THE NFT SITE](https://mgnts-crypto-club.github.io/nft/) PLEASE EXPLORE!!